 We asked, “In the future, how will brands stand out with an eco-agenda and what impact might that have on our buying behaviour?”

 As the old saying goes, if you walk in the footprints of others, you won’t make any of your own (low carbon or otherwise).
 So to answer our question we investigated evolving consumer attitudes to reveal three conclusive areas brands can focus their energies on.

 Focus 1: Brands must be brave enough to lead by example.

-The rise of plant-based diets and our collective horror at the plastics problem are now permanent fixtures in the mainstream cultural conversation.
+The rise of plant-based diets and our collective horror at the climate crisis and the plastics problem are now permanent fixtures in the mainstream cultural conversation.
 According to Global Web Index, over half of US and UK digital users say environmental concerns impact their purchasing behaviour.
 With that comes publicity and pressure.
 Some sectors have already been hit with a truckload of scrutiny, in particular the CPG (consumer packaged goods) category.